-At the abandoned station of Kymlinge, there is one train rumored to provide service, Silverpilen, or the “Silver Arrow”.
-Be advised before boarding, there is a saying among the locals of Stockholm; “only the dead get off at Kymlinge.”
+At the abandoned station of Kymlinge, there is one train rumored to provide service, Silverpilen, or the “Silver Arrow.”
+Be advised before boarding, for there is a saying among the locals of Stockholm, “only the dead get off at Kymlinge.”

 Tales of the Silver Arrow vary, though its description remains constant.
-In most respects the train is the same as the standard metro version, though instead of the iconic green, these cars are naked aluminum.
-Also, the interior is somewhat spartan, having only benches and none of the adverts or decorations typical to the normal line.
+In most respects, the train is the same as the standard metro version though, instead of the iconic green paint, these cars are naked aluminum.
+Also, the interior is somewhat spartan, having only benches and none of the adverts or decorations typically found on the normal line.
 It only manifests at night, generally after midnight, and only ever to a single individual.

 In the most common telling, a passenger boards the train after a late night, fatigued, and not paying much attention to their surroundings.
 As the trip progresses, they notice their fellow passengers have a very strange look about them.
 At some point, the train pulls into Kymlinge and they all get up to exit.
 As they leave, they pass directly through the walls and vanish into the station.
 In some versions, the rider discovers, half-way through the journey, that his fellow commuters are dead.
 Depending on the version, the traveler is either found dead in the station or raving mad in the nearby forest.